vue-land/vue-land-bot/src/assets/welcome.md

 Nice to have you here!

-This is a community-driven server.
-Feel free to suggest improvements in <#325581214910251011>.
 As with all communities, we have a few rules to keep things friendly.
 Please read the <#974201215732830218> before posting.
+Show other people respect and, generally, just be excellent to each other. :guitar:

+The people helping out are all volunteers.
+Please keep that in mind when asking for help.
+You're much more likely to get help if you follow the advice in <#854729996312641536>.

 If you're new to this server then you might like to start by checking out the following channels:
 :small_blue_diamond: <#325554169652183040>